The causal interpretation of acceleration factors: Identifiability results

-Most time-to-event observations data are subject to censoring.
+Most time-to-event observations are subject to censoring.
 For each individual $i$, we observe a (possibly) right-censored survival time $\widetilde{T}_i$ together with an indicator $D_i$ that takes the value $1$ when $\widetilde{T}_i = T_i$ and the value $0$ when $\widetilde{T}_i < T_i$.
-Under the assumption of independent right censoring,

-then the causal acceleration factor is also identified by the censored data. \begin{proposition} If the cause-effect relations of interest can be parameterized with SCM \cref{SCAFT}, $N_A \indep (U_0, U_1, N_T)$ (no confounding) and the independent censoring assumption \cref{cond:indep_cens} holds, then
+Under the assumption of independent right censoring, the causal acceleration factor is also identified by the censored data. \begin{proposition} Under $T^{a} \indep A$ (exchangeability), $T^{A} = T$ (causal consistency) and the independent censoring assumption \cref{cond:indep_cens}, then